pmbusch/Lithium-Supply/README.md

 # Instructions

 The repository is ~830Mb fully unzipped, please make sure to manually unzip files in the Results folder.
-Downloading and unzippin everthing should take less than 5 minutes on a normal computer.
+Downloading and unzipping everything should take less than 5 minutes on a normal computer.

 Users can run all the code for replication using the "Lithium-Supply.Rproj" file, or by setting their own working directory and running scripts independently.